mxnyee/basebook-server-copy/README.md

 ### Fetch a feed of posts and filter the details

-GET /post?username&locationName&city&state&country&timestamp&numLikes&numDislikes&numComments
+GET /post?username&locationName&city&state&country&numLikes&numDislikes&numComments

 All query parameters are optional.
-If none are specified, each post will only contain `postId`, `title`, and `text`.
+If none are specified, each post will only contain `postId`, `title`, `text`, and `timestamp`.

 Response:
 ```